octatone/Errator/README.md

 Errator
 =======

-Errator is a Chrome simple yet useful extension that brings javascript errors front and center to your main Chrome toolbar.
+Errator is a simple yet useful extension that brings javascript errors front and center to your main Chrome toolbar.

 License
 =======